 Why Do Some Countries Require an Apostille?

-It is important to check the specific requirements of each country to understand the reasons behind their requirement for an apostille and to ensure compliance.
+It is important to check the specific requirements of each destination country to understand the reasons behind their requirement for an apostille and to ensure compliance.

 What Happens If You Don’t Get an Apostille?